Considering SelectQuote Inc. (SLQT) as a potential investment: What Should You Do? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Sep 02 when Gunter Matthew Scott bought 24,300 shares for $1.04 per share.
 The transaction valued at 25,175 led to the insider holds 400,649 shares of the business.

 Valuation Measures: